jmacdonald/amp/documentation/pages/usage.md

 It can be handy to temporarily leave Amp, interact with your shell, and then resume editing.
 Hit `z` in normal mode to suspend Amp and return to your shell, and run `fg` to resume it when you're ready to edit again.

+## Git

+Amp provides basic [Git](https://git-scm.com) integration.
+The lower-right portion of the status bar displays the current buffer's status.
+The options are:

+* `[untracked]`: the file has never been added to the repository
+* `[ok]`: the file is unmodified (matches the repository version)
+* `[modified]`: the file has local modifications
+* `[staged]`: the file has local modifications, all of which are staged for commit
+* `[partially staged]`: the file has local modifications, _some_ of which are staged for commit

+### Staging changes

+You can use the `=` key to stage the current file.
+This _doesn't_ support staging line ranges, _yet_.

+### Copying a GitHub URL

+When collaborating with others, it can be handy to share a link to a file you're working on.
+The `R` key can be used to copy the current file's GitHub URL.
+If in select-line mode, the selected line range will also be included in the URL.

+!!! note
+    This feature makes one assumption: that the GitHub remote is configured as `origin`.